 “We seek to bolster the dignity of disadvantaged families, without discrimination, by providing for their basic human needs,” said Smith.
 “Great efforts are taken to promote responsibility, not dependency.”

 For many years, the Zerhusens participated in church and community volunteer opportunities.
 However, during a trip to the Appalachia region, they discovered families in the area needed clothes.
 Today, the Zerhusens still serve those communities as well as the communities in Maryland.

 “Our supporters are making a monumental difference in the everyday lives of our clients, offering them the necessities that most of us take for granted,” said Smith.
 “With children accounting for more than half of HOPE For All’s efforts, we are driven to provide some sense of a normal home environment for those who struggle to make ends meet in our area.”

-HOPE For All is committed to accomplishing its mission by engaging compassionate volunteers of all ages and occupations, in meaningful and productive service.
+HOPE For All is committed to accomplishing its mission by engaging compassionate volunteers of all ages and occupations in meaningful and productive service.
 The organization serves families who have been referred to them by community partners.
 In addition, HOPE For All offers several programs geared toward supporting children and families.
-For example, the Turning Houses into Homes program offers support to families transiting from homelessness to affordable housing.
+For example, the Turning Houses into Homes program provides support to families transiting from homelessness to affordable housing.

 “If we don’t have the necessary items in our inventory, we buy them,” said Smith.
 “In addition, all beds provided through our A Bed to Call My Own initiative are newly purchased.”

-Smith added that HOPE For All serves hundreds of families, veterans, elderly, and individuals each year who need community support during crucial times in their lives.
+Smith added that HOPE For All serves hundreds of families, veterans, the elderly, and individuals each year who need community support during crucial times in their lives.
 “Over half of our recipients are children.
 By turning their house into a home, we help empower adults to move toward self-sufficiency.”